-This is an intensive and challenging course where performance and classroom practice are central to the philosophy of the program.
+This is an intensive and challenging program where performance and classroom practice are central to the philosophy of the course.
 It encourages students to pursue individual goals as dance artists, choreographers, teachers or researchers.
-This course also provides an insight into dance as an art form and a social and educative experience.
-It develops skills in communication, critical thinking, research and analysis and demands that students be creatively productive in whatever area of interest they pursue.
-Provision is made for students with dance backgrounds other than ballet and contemporary, such as classical Indian dance, to audition and continue to study in their specialist dance style.
+This course provides an insight into dance as an art form and social and educative experience.
+It develops skills in communication, critical thinking, research and analysis and demands students be creatively productive in the area of interest they pursue.
+Provision is made for students with dance backgrounds other than ballet and contemporary, e.g. classical Indian dance, to audition and continue to study in their specialist dance style.

 Campuses and Duration

 More information about Edith Cowan University

 In The Good Universities Guide 2015, our graduates gave ECU a five-star rating for 'Teaching Quality', 'Graduate Satisfaction' and for the 'Generic Skills' they acquired during their studies.
 And we've achieved these ratings for six years in a row.
 This year we were also awarded a five-star rating for 'Graduate Starting Salary'.

 At ECU, we've created the ideal learning environment to help you reach your potential.
 We equip you with the confidence and practical skills to deal with whatever challenges may come your way, no matter where you are in the world.

 ECU has two metropolitan campuses at Mount Lawley and Joondalup, close to Perth city, which is globally recognised for its low unemployment rate, healthy economy and dedication to the development of state-of-the-art science and technology.
 ECU also serves Western Australia's South West Region from a campus at Bunbury, 200 kilometres south of Perth, near Margaret River - a country town known for its wines, fine restaurants and charm.